sirisha30-ux/bmi-app/README.md

 # bmi-app

-A small demnsrtation of bmi calculation deployed on streamlit cloud
+A small demonstration of bmi calculation deployed on streamlit cloud